-CC100 and CC120 are part of the first year foundations sequence and are required for all students entering the College (including transfer students).
+CC100 and CC120 are part of the first-year foundations sequence and are required for all students entering the College beginning Fall 2020.
 The overarching goals and learning outcomes for these courses can be found on the General Education website.
+In addition to the resources below, faculty are encouraged to reach out to Aaron Stoller (astoller@coloradocollege) and Kat Bell (firstname.lastname@example.org) at any time for pedagogical support for these courses.

 - Stoller, A. (2019).
 "Critical Inquiry and the First Year: Reconceptualizing the Aims of Transitions Pedagogies" Journal of General Education, 66/3-4 (2019): 99-113.